w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 WCAG-EM Report Tool {#wert}
 ----------------------------

-The [**WCAG-EM Report Tool: Website Accessibility Evaluation Report Generator**](https://www.w3.org/WAI/eval/report-tool/) helps you follow the steps of WCAG-EM and generate a structured report from the input that you provide.
-The tool is currently for WCAG-EM 1.
-We plan to provide an updated WCAG-EM 2 Report Tool later in 2026.
+The [**WCAG-EM Report Tool: WCAG Evaluation Report Generator**](https://www.w3.org/WAI/eval/report-tool/) helps you follow the steps of WCAG-EM and generate a structured report from the input that you provide.

 WCAG-EM 2 and WCAG-EM 1 {#versiondiff}
 -----------------------